Khanetmoi/Portfolio-setup-and-mobile-version-skeleton/README.md

-# Portfolio-setup-and-mobile-version-skeleton
+# Portfolio-mobile-version

-# Description the project.
+# description
-In this project, I will set up a Portfolio setup and mobile version skeleton.
+For the second milestone in building my portfolio website, I will create the mobile website section where I will list my portfolio projects.

 # Built With